 Chardonnay is an early ripening grape, with moderate acidity and alcohol, which adapts well to different climates.
 In terms of flavour, in cooler climates depending on how it is made it’s usually associated with melon, apple or grapefruit flavours, while the warmer you get it can take on more tropical fruit notes of peach, mango, pineapple or lime.
 Barrel-aging Chardonnay emphasizes the buttery notes in the wine and tends to bring out more intense fruit flavours like orange peel or apricot.
 Sometimes winemakers will also stir the lees, or dead yeast cells, during the ageing process to enhance texture and bring out the nuttier notes in the wine.

 Where can I try some Chardonnay?

-Thanks to its adaptability, in Spain you can find Chardonnay planted in various regions like Catalunya, Navarra, Valencia or Andalucia.
+Thanks to its adaptability, in Spain you can find Chardonnay planted in DOs like Somontano in Aragon, and Rioja, as well as regions like Castilla La Mancha, Catalunya, Navarra, and Valencia.
 Alongside Viura (Macabeo) and Malvasia, it’s one of the grapes that goes into the Solarce Blanco white wine from the Casa la Rad winery in DOCa Rioja.
 Solarce is made from estate-grown grapes, selected and picked by hand, fermented and part aged for 6 months in 500 litre French and American oak barrels.
 It’s an attractive straw yellow with green hues, with a subtle and elegant nose with a touch of minerality coupled with white flowers and white fruit like pears thanks to its ageing on its fine lees.
 On the palate, this is a fresh wine with great body, well-balanced acidity and a long finish.
 Try it with grilled white fish or shellfish, white meats like chicken, or sushi, pasta or rice dishes.